galaxyproject/galaxy-hub/src/news/2021-05-gcc-cofest-call/index.md

 ## About GCC2021

-GCC2021 events will be held 28 June through July 10, and **will be [virtual, affordable, and globally accessible](/src/news/2021-02-gcc-virtual/index.md).** GCC2021 features a 3 day conference, 6-8 July, with talks, Q&A, posters, demos, bird-of-a-feather, and plenty of networking.
+GCC2021 events will be held 28 June through July 10, and **will be [virtual, affordable, and globally accessible](/src/news/2021-02-gcc-virtual/index.md).** GCC2021 features a 3 day conference, 6-8 July, with talks, Q`&`A, posters, demos, bird-of-a-feather, and plenty of networking.
 All meeting events will be repeated twice daily, 9 hours apart, making this event accessible to the world.
 All events, except for talks will be live in both time slots.

 Early conference registration [ends 1 June](/src/news/2021-04-gcc-reg/index.md), after which registration costs for training and the meeting will go up (but CoFest will still be free).